-- 1. Click on the "Resource List" \(\bigcup \) icon in the iTaskX Library. - 2.
-Double-click the desired resource. - 3.
-In the upcoming pop-over select the new base calendar. - 4.
-Click "Done" to close the pop-over.
+- 1. Open the "Resources" inspector.

+- 2. Double-click the desired resource.

+- 3. In the upcoming pop-over select the new base calendar.

+- 4. Click "Done" to close the pop-over.

 You can also easily assign a Base-Calendar to a resource in the "Resource Sheet" view which shows all resources as spreadsheet.